 30 for 30 is the title for a series of documentary films airing on ESPN, highlighting interesting people and events in sports history.

 How do you grab national attention with a stunt that puts 30 for 30 in the spotlight while also driving viewership of their latest film?
 You put a cultural icon center stage in a city where the lights never stop shining.

 ESPN 30 for 30 teamed up with The Infinite Agency to send 8 New York City-based digital influencers to capture content and drive awareness of the film.
 This content exploded as Mets fans added their own organic content with the King of Coney Island, Joey Chestnut.

-Joey was the star of an IG story takeover as he went about his day at Citi Field.
+Joey was the star of an Instagram story takeover as he went about his day at Citi Field.
 It reached over 435k accounts and had a retention rate (percentage of people who finished the full 9-slide story) of 83%.

 The overall audience sentiment of 44% exceeded the Entertainment benchmark of (41%) by 3%.
 This shows how the Influencers drove a strong positive conversation around the brand.